Updated 2024

 Employee Benefit Plan Audits

-If you have 100 or more employees that participate in your organization’s benefit plan, then you are required by ERISA to undergo an audit.
+If you have 100 or more participants with existing balances at the start of the plan year, then you are required by ERISA to undergo an audit.
 This audit helps ensure that your plan is in compliance with federal law and helps protect your organization from legal action.
-If your organization currently has 80 or more plan participants, it is time to start thinking about hiring an experienced employee benefit plan auditor.
+If your organization is nearing the required number of participants for an audit, it is time to start thinking about hiring an experienced employee benefit plan auditor to prepare your organization for when an audit is required.

-For more information and to see how HM&M can assist with your employee benefit plan audit, please contact Steve Gohn or submit an EBP Enquiry Form.
+For more information and to see how HM&M can assist with your employee benefit plan audit, please contact Jorge Martinez or submit an EBP Enquiry Form.

 Latest News